MahekKaneria/SQL_indexes_query_performance/README.txt

-Group No:36
-harshpiy:Harsh Patel
 kaneria:Mahekkumar Kaneria
-cbschnei:Colton Schneider
-"We declare that we did not collaborate with anyone outside our own group in this assignment"
+"I declare that we did not collaborate with anyone outside our own group in this assignment"

 In this assignment, we were provided with a database from which we derived three databases of different sizes in order to benchmark the performance of different queries with and without